fitzroypet/Computer-Vision-Model-For-Plant-Disease-Identification/README.md

 5. Plant_disease_model_testing(No_BGImages).ipynb - testing algorithm for Model 1 & 2 (no background tomato leaf test images)
 6. README.md - Here already!
 7. Remove_Image_Background.ipynb - Simple algorithm to automatically remove backgrounds from a collection of image leaves.
+8. Viva presentation.pdf - A slideshow presentation in pdf, displaying the results and concusion of this work.